 Then there is consulting firm Deloitte, which is SAP’s official go to market partner for Leonardo starting with two use cases, one for automating financial processes and another for manufacturers to get a live view of its factory floor, like the Caterpillar example.

 SAP Leonardo pricing

-Naturally pricing for a product like Leonardo will be pretty bespoke as it comprises of cloud software and services like the design thinking process bundled together.
+Naturally pricing for a product like Leonardo will be pretty bespoke as it comprises of various cloud software components, bundled together with services like the design thinking process.